October 28, 2022

 Using the Scene Editor # Make sure you’ve installed the Creator Hub .

 Open your scene project.
 Click the Preview button on the top-right corner.
 This will open a new window with the Decentraland Desktop Explorer, running just your scene.
 There you can move around the scene and interact with interactive items.
-Using the CLI # To preview a scene run the following command on the scene’s main folder:
+Configure different preview options from the dropdown menu next to the Preview button:

 ...